What this sample shows

 | DHS (houses CISA) | ~$8.81B | Smaller book by dollars, truest fit by mission — owns the zero-trust mandate |

-Inside this envelope sits the clearest genuine zero-trust signature in the resolved data: the federal continuous-diagnostics-and-mitigation program — the government's standing mechanism for the continuous monitoring and identity controls at the heart of zero-trust — appears directly among the resolved task orders (held by CACI and Booz Allen, among others).
+Inside this envelope sits the clearest genuine zero-trust signature in the data: the federal continuous-diagnostics-and-mitigation program — the government's standing mechanism for the continuous monitoring and identity controls at the heart of zero-trust — appears directly among the task orders (held by CACI and Booz Allen, among others).
 That matters because the broader IT-services envelope is wider than zero-trust: it includes large enterprise-IT, health-records and network-operations work that is not zero-trust per se.
 So the honest framing is layered — the dollar envelope sizes the market in which zero-trust is procured, the DHS/CISA mission map shows where the explicit zero-trust mandate concentrates, and the continuous-diagnostics task orders are the named, in-data zero-trust beachhead a buyer can target specifically.

-03 · Demand-side disclosure signal — what public-company filings say about momentum
+04 · Demand-side disclosure signal — what public-company filings say about momentum

 (Confidence: Medium.)
 To corroborate the spend picture from a fully independent source, we read the public-company disclosure surface — filings in which listed companies reference federal zero-trust work, agency-cybersecurity contracting and CISA.
 (Source: a public-company disclosure-signal read of roughly 600 filings referencing the theme, profiled by filing year.)
 Across roughly 600 such filings, the volume is concentrated in the most recent years: the 2024–2026 window carries the clear bulk, building on a 2021–2022 step-up.
 Read directionally, that is a live and intensifying federal-buy theme — the disclosure cadence rises exactly when the federal zero-trust mandate moved from policy to procurement.
 Recognizable cyber and federal-IT names appear in the set (identity, monitoring and federal-services specialists alongside the large integrators), which is the corroboration a buyer wants: the spend envelope and the public-market narrative point the same direction.